What Is Bulk Allograft Transplantation for Osteochondral Lesions of the Talus?

 Specific risks of this procedure include nonunion (incomplete healing of the bones) of the graft and/or the site of the bone cuts (in the ankle), pain around the surgical site or hardware, and advancement of arthritic changes in the ankle joint.
 The graft

-may fail and collapse even several years after surgery.
+may initially appear to do well, but fail and collapse even several years after surgery.

 Most patients have less pain and are able to do more activities after bulk allograft transplantation.
 These improvements have been shown to last several years and may last many more.